robertmartin8/ReasonableDeviations/_notes/DataStructures.md

 ## B-tree

-B-trees are a generalisation of BSTs with a high branching factor, with the idea that children may actually be stored on a separate disc.
+- B-trees are a generalisation of BSTs with a high branching factor, with the idea that children may actually be stored on a separate disc.

-Each node of a B-tree has a lower and upper bound on the number of keys it may contain (except the root has no lower bound).
+- Each node of a B-tree has a lower and upper bound on the number of keys it may contain (except the root has no lower bound).

-A B-tree is parameterised by a **minimum degreee** *t* such that each node will have between *t* and *2t* pointers.
+- A B-tree is parameterised by a **minimum degreee** *t* such that each node will have between *t* and *2t* pointers.
 A 2-3-4 tree is thus a B-tree of degree 2.

-### B-tree insertion

-- On the way down, whenever you find a full node, split it into two and move the median key up one level.
-- Insertion can only happen in the bottom level.
+- Insertion is generalised from 2-3-4 trees: on the way down, whenever you find a full node, split it into two and move the median key up one level.
+Insertion can only happen in the bottom level.

 ### B-tree deletion

 - We can only delete a key from the bottom otherwise its children lose their separator.
-Hence we start by replacing the key with its successor.
+Hence we start by replacing the key with its successor like with BSTs.
 - But we must prepare the tree first, because deleting might violate the minimum fullness requirement.
 - Hence if deletion would cause the node to become too small, we **refill** a node, redistributing some keys from its siblings if they can afford to lose some, or merging.
 - Merging siblings makes the parent lose a key, so we might have to recursively refill the parent.